brexhq/substation/condition/README.md

 # condition

-Contains interfaces and methods for evaluating data for success or failure criteria.
-Conditions are a combination of operators (e.g., AND, OR) and inspectors (e.g. string equals "foo", regular expression matches "^foo") that can be used by applications that need to verify data before applying other processing functions.
-Each inspector defines its own data processing patterns, but there are a set of common patterns shared among most inspector:
+Contains interfaces and methods for evaluating data using success or failure criteria.
+Conditions combine inspectors (e.g. string equals "foo", string matches "^foo") and an operator (e.g., AND, OR) to verify the state of data before applying other functions.
+Each inspector defines its own data processing patterns, but there are a set of common patterns shared among most inspectors:
-- evaluating JSON values
+* evaluating unstructured data
-- evaluating bytes
+* evaluating JSON objects

 The package can be used like this ([more examples are also available](/examples/condition/)):